j-janiszewski/Automatic_differentiation_lib/README.md

 An example of how the library can be used for creating Convolutional neural networks can be found in *scripts/cnn.jl*.

-It is authored by Jan Janiszewski.
+It is authored by Jan Janiszewski and Maciej Zalewski.

 To (locally) reproduce this project, do the following: